On p-torsions of geometric Brauer groups: Introduction

 It gives a natural map

-The second term is essentially isomorphic to $H^0_{\cris}(\Spec(k), R^2f_{\cris,*}\CO_{X/\Sigma_n})^{F=p}$ up to groups of finite exponent (independent of $n$).
-To show the natural map is an isomorphism up to groups of finite exponent (independent of $n$), we use a pull-back trick developed by Colliot-Th\'el\`ene and Skorobogatov in \cite{CTS1}.
+The second term is essentially isomorphic to $H^0_{\cris}(\Spec(k), R^2f_{\cris,*}\CO_{X/\Sigma_n})^{F=p}$ up to groups of finite exponent (bounded independent of $n$).
+To show that the natural map is an isomorphism up to groups of finite exponent (bounded independent of $n$), we use a pull-back trick developed by Colliot-Th\'el\`ene and Skorobogatov in \cite{CTS1}.
 This is divided into three steps.
 First, we show that the claim is true for curves by a direct computation.
-Second, we can take the Albanese variety of $X$ and show that the natual morphism between $R^1f_*$ induced by the Albanese map is an isomorphism up to group of finite exponent.
-Third, we use the pull-back trick to show that the natural map above is an isomorphism up to groups of finite exponent ( independent of $n$).
+Second, we can take the Albanese variety of $X$ and show that the natural morphism between $R^1f_*$ induced by the Albanese map is an isomorphism up to group of finite exponent.
+Third, we use the pull-back trick to show that the natural map above for general $X$ is an isomorphism up to groups of finite exponent (bounded independent of $n$).